FAQs About Boating Accidents

 Is There A Particular Age Group Or Persons That Are Involved In Boating And Accidents More Often Than Others?

-With more than 20 years of experience dealing with boating accident cases, typically, drinking is a related issue with any case.
+With over 27 years of experience dealing with boating accident cases, typically, drinking is a related issue with any case.
 In sunny South Florida, if you are out on a boat all day, you are going to be thirsty and odds are there is alcohol that’s going to be served.
 When you extrapolate the alcohol with the sun, hours of boating that people are typically on a boat, this can lead to the operator of a boat to make really bad decisions.

 As a result, it’s noticed that in the younger age group, between 20 and 30 years old, there are a lot of cases that happen in South Florida.
 Also, whenever there is a congregation of a lot of boats and it’s dark, it becomes quite a problem.
 For example, when the 4th of July fireworks are done over Biscayne Bay, there are hundreds of boats that come early and they dock to watch the fireworks show.

 People on those boats are drinking for hours.
 When the fireworks end, by that time of night, it is very dark everybody wants to get back to their por.
 There is a large amount of boats going very fast, at night without lights or minimal lights.
 This all brews a storm for accidents occurring, which can end in fatalities.

 What Will Make Up A Solid Boating PWC Accident In Florida?

 It depends on who you are representing and the facts of each case are uniquely different.
 These facts are especially different in boating accidents because there are so many ways that somebody can become injured as a result of being on a boat.
 It is advised to seek legal advice immediately for the family.
 They need to contact a law firm that has handled these type of cases in the past who can immediately begin to investigate whether or not there’s a viable claim to make.

 How Common Are Fatalities When It Comes To Boating Accidents?